 Use the accelerator pedal to increase the vehicle speed.
 When you take your foot off the pedal, the vehicle will slow down to the previous set cruise speed.

-While pressing the accelerator pedal or shortly following the release to override cruise control, briefly pressing -SET will result in cruise control set to the current vehicle speed.
+While pressing the accelerator pedal or shortly following the release to override cruise, briefly applying SET - will result in cruise set to the current vehicle speed.